 Although I left the Mormon church, I still believe in the Book of Mormon and the Bible.
-I realize this sounds incongruent, but I write this blog to present why the Book of Mormon and Bible can be separated from church organizations who teach from these books, and why there can be truth without a church.
+I realize this sounds incongruent, but I write this blog post to present why the Book of Mormon and Bible can be separated from church organizations that teach from these books and why there can be truth without a church.

 Martin Luther believed in the Bible but recognized the Catholic church was not following the teachings of the Bible